 Questions and answers

-As early as 1808 the British engineer Thomas Telford was in Sweden and helped me to stake out the line of the Göta Canal.
+As early as 1808 the British engineer Thomas Telford was in Sweden and helped me stake out the course of the Göta Canal.
 The task took us 21 days.
-But it was not until I received letters patent from the King in 1810 that I was able to start building in earnest.
+But it was not until I received letters patent from the King in 1810 that I was able to start building in earnest."

 Many workmen were involved in the construction, and in 1812 there were 7,000 of us busy digging, blasting and removing earth.

-Most of my workmen were "establishment" soldiers, 58,000 of whom were drafted to the Canal project at various times.
-But there were also civilians, and a small party of 200 Russian deserters, working side by side with the soldiers.
+Most of my workmen were "establishment" soldiers, 58,000 of whom were drafted to the canal project at various times.
+There were also civilians, and a small party of 200 Russian deserters, working side by side with the soldiers.
 To keep the men in good spirits, 14 measures of schnapps were included in their weekly rations, since fingers and feet were liable to go numb in cold weather.

 Motala Verkstad - Sweden's manufacturing industry

-They helped us to start up Motala Verkstad, a manufactory that in due course was to satisfy our needs.
-In time it became well known for its cast-iron technology.
-Between them, the construction of the Göta Canal and Motala Verkstad provided training for a number of famous Swedish engineers, among them Nils and John Ericsson, Gottfried Kockum and C G Bolinder.
+This know-how helped us to start up Motala Verkstad, a workshop that in due course was to satisfy our needs.
+In time it became well known for its cast-iron technology and developed into the cradle of the Swedish manufacturing industry.
+Between them, the construction of the Göta Canal and Motala Verkstad provided training for a number of famous Swedish engineers, amongst them Nils and John Ericsson, Gottfried Kockum and C G Bolinder.

 Our feelings when we were able formally to open the western section in 1822 were indescribable.
 I was honoured with the Order of the Seraphim by H.M.
-King Carl XIV Johan.
-Unfortunately I was unable to attend when the eastern section was opened ten years later, because by that time I had been dead for three years.
+King Charles XIV John.
+Unfortunately, I was unable to attend when the eastern section was opened ten years later, because by that time I had been dead for three years.

-But my Canal lives on, as does my device: "You can do what you want, and if you say you can't, then you don't really want to."
-In the year 2000 the Göta Canal was chosen as the Swedish construction project of the millennium by the journal Byggindustri.
-Those who voted were the people of Sweden.
-The dream that I once nourished is realized, and today the Canal is one of the largest and most important monuments to Sweden's cultural history.
+But my canal lives on, as does my motto: "You can do what you want, and if you say you can't, then you don't really want to do it."
+In the year 2000 the Göta Canal was named the Swedish Construction of the Millennium by the journal Byggindustri, following a popular vote.
+The dream that I once nourished is realized, and today the canal is one of the largest and most important monuments to Sweden's cultural history.

-How do you get the water level up again when you've emptied the lock so as to bring the boats down?
+How do you get the water level up again when you've emptied the lock so as to lower the boats down?

 The natural flow from above serves to refill the lock.
 No water is pumped up.
-In Västergötland it's Lake Viken that tops up the Canal, while in Östergötland the water comes from Lake Vättern.
-The Canal also goes through other lakes that act as water reservoirs.
+In Västergötland, Lake Viken tops up the canal, whilst in Östergötland the water comes from Lake Vättern.
+The canal also goes through other lakes that act as water reservoirs.

-Why dig a Canal when there were natural watercourses nearby?
+Why dig a canal when there were natural waterways nearby?

-They followed the natural contour line, so that they could use one side as the "wall".
-That meant that they only needed to build a bank on one side of the Canal.
+They followed the natural contour line, so that they could use one side as the "wall", meaning that they only needed to build a bank on one side of the canal.

 How much water does a lock hold?

-It varies a bit, because the depth isn't the same in all locks.
+It varies slightly, because the depth isn't the same in all locks.
 The reason is that the height differences vary.
-A "normal" lock is customarily taken to hold about 750 cubic metres of water.
+A "normal" lock is customarily assumed to hold about 750 cubic metres of water.
 (1 m3 = 1,000 litres)